The Creative Brief

 Then they froze a single frame.
 Using the lines as guides, they outlined the cluster of shapes that eventually became the logo for the 2012 Games.

-I think it's fair to say the designers stayed within the parameters they were assigned.
+Given the brief, I think it's fair to say the designers stayed within the parameters they were assigned.
 They might have even been inspired by it.
 So in that sense, the brief did exactly what it was supposed to do.
 So, what went wrong?
 Did something go wrong?

 I'll let you be the judge of that.
 Obviously, the client was happy with it.
 After all, they didn't send Wolff Olins back to the drawing board.
 In fact, they paid rather handsomely for it.

-does it actually follow the brief?
+But looking at the logo, does it actually follow the brief?
 Does it say "sports for everyone" or "person in the street"?

 Our contention is that it does.
 It almost has the look of graffiti--and what could be more men in the street than graffiti ?.
 Also, it certainly did inspire some people to get into the streets.